nygeog/infogroup/README.md

 ##Infogroup Documentation

-All of the documentataion may be found [here:](https://github.com/nygeog/infogroup/tree/master/documentation)
+All of the documentation included with the purchase may be found [here:](https://github.com/nygeog/infogroup/tree/master/documentation)

 ####Anecdotal Info